 - Sustainability - Informal Curricula;

 - Practical Sustainability.

 Students must attend a compulsory workshop based around sustainability on and off campus.
 There are also opportunities to undertake environmental auditor training or to work alongside lecturers and tutors to green departments.
 Some of the green volunteering activities led by Discovery and the Students Union can also be counted towards the Sustainability Award.

 The scheme is open to any student but will be of particular interest to those interested in pursuing a career in ecology, environmental management, geography, energy and engineering.
 Participation in activities will be recorded and verified by Sustainability Team.
 The award can be gained over a three year period.

 Visit the Sustainability Office’s award pages and visit here to register for the award.

 Do you fancy carrying out a mummification using a ‘dummy mummy’, writing your name in hieroglyphs, or playing an ancient Egyptian game beloved of Tutankhamun?
 If so volunteering at the Egypt Centre may be for you.
 The Egypt Centre, Wales’ only museum of Egyptian antiquities, has won several awards for its innovative volunteer programmes.
 Now our student volunteers can also achieve awards as part of the HEAR programme.
 We have three levels: bronze, silver and gold, depending on levels of achievement.
 Volunteers can assist the museum staff in educational roles which mainly consists of helping with school parties and also act as gallery assistants helping general visitors to the galleries.
 Full training is given.

 The Centre is well known for its work in the community, for its hands-on approach to museum education and for its inclusive volunteering programme.
 This voluntary work is particularly suitable for people who wish to go into heritage or education.
-For more information on volunteering at the Egypt Centre, including application forms see this web page.
+For more information on volunteering visit the Egypt Centre website.